 Indexed universal life vs 401k?

 Using an IUL as a supplement to a 401k offers you so much more value and benefits.
-You are guaranteed a minimum return while protecting yourself from things like the market crashes of 2000 and 2008.
+You are guaranteed a minimum return while protecting yourself from things like the market crashes of 2000 and 2008 and 2022.

 Don’t spend years of your life putting all of your retirement savings only in traditional plans just to see it erode away in market crashes like we have seen in the past.
 We have been able help so many people reach their retirement goals by introducing them to indexed universal life.